-The theme, Fiction and Nonfiction in Narrative Criminology, is intended to confront scholars with many important questions in the field: fiction and nonfiction in criminal narratives; the role of the imaginary in the shaping of mainstream, deviant and criminal narratives and tropes; narratives as conditioned by and conditioning our vision and appreciation of cultural, social and personal realities.
+The theme intends to confront scholars, in times of pandemics, with many important questions in the field: fiction and nonfiction in criminal narratives; the role of the imaginary in the shaping of mainstream, deviant and criminal narratives and tropes; narratives as conditioned by and conditioning our vision and appreciation of cultural, social and personal realities.

 The origins of “narrative criminology” are framed within the so-called “narrative wave” in the field of human sciences; but a deeper look into the history of the discipline allows us to discover that the interest in the narrations of crime dates back to the dawn of criminology and has influenced the development of the science ever since the time of Lombroso.
 Moreover, it has imbued the various traditions that have characterized criminology itself.

 In developing its distinctive peculiar approach, narrative criminology has focused on narratives as motivators and producers of crime (subverting the commonspread opinion), discovering that crime narratives often do not appear centered around a unitary conception of a Self, but multi-dimensional, fluctuating, fragmented and disarticulated.
 Moreover, narratives depend on the situation of the narrator, his/her positioning in the social structure and determination by the cultural or social fields; and sometimes the narrator is pushed by forces which he/she does know nothing about.